 - over or within 150 metres of a congested areas or large gatherings of people.

 - Always keep your drone away from aircraft, helicopters, airports and airfields.
-Recreational drone operators are strongly advised not to fly within 3NM of the airport, see map below (click for an enlarged view).
-Commercial operators are required to obtain specific permission from Air Traffic Control in addition to holding a CAA Permission for their activities.
+Recreational drone operators are strongly advised not to fly within 3NM of Isle of Man Airport (see map below, click for an enlarged view.)
+Commercial operators are required to obtain specific permission from Air Traffic Control to fly within 3NM of Isle of Man Airport, in addition to holding a CAA Permission for their activities.

 - Make sure you have permission from Isle of Man Civil Aviation Administration to fly your drone for commercial purposes.

 - Drone operators must also respect the privacy of people on the ground.
 More information is available from: